 Which to be fair, nobody outside of Korea was at all concerned with until K-pop became popular!

 We’re happy to hear your thoughts in the comment threads.
 The video (I apologize for the ad):

 See also, Are They Racist or Are We Ethnocentric?Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.